 Self-talk is a great way to deal with these unwanted guests.
-Often our fears are out of proportion, and we feel silly when we say them out loud.
+But, unfortunately, often our fears are out of proportion, and we feel silly when we say them aloud.

 Here are some additional suggestions on what to do with Coronavirus Anxiety.
-The tips work well with his buddies as well.
+Of course, the tips work well with his buddies as well.

 If you liked this article, please signup for the LoveIsBroken4u Newsletter.
 This newsletter is for those who feel broken by trauma, shame, and mental illness and the caregivers who serve them.